ucsc/site-status/fire/index.md

 **The following locations have been cleared to resume operations.
 Other buildings on campus remain closed.
 You should not attempt to access campus unless you are headed to a location that has been cleared to reopen.**

+*Please note:  Operational resumption may not proceed if the building has not been cleared through the COVID-19 Worksite Planning Process.*

 #### Residential campus
 * Arboretum outdoor spaces